-COURSE COURSE OUTCOMES Upon suc Upon successful completion of the course, the student will be able to: CO1 Differentiate the application of decision and iteration control structures.
-K2 CO2 Implements the concepts of Java such as classes, method overloading and various keywords.
-K3 CO3 Apply the concept of inheritance and interfaces.
-K3 CO4 Able to implements the concepts of Packages and Exception handling.
-K3 CO5 Able to Analyze & Implement the concepts of Multi threading and JDBC Connections.
+COURSE BTL Upon suc cessful completion of the course, the student will be able to: CO1 Differentiate the application of decision and iteration control structures.
+K2 CO2 Implements the concepts of Java such as classes, method overloading and various keywords. К3 CO3 Apply the concept of inheritance and interfaces.
+K3 CO4 Able to implements the concepts of Packages and Exception handling. К3 CO5 Able to Analyze & Implement the concepts of Multi threading and JDBC Connections.
 K4